-So one night a few years back, while my daughter was dancing, my son was overtaken by that force and his desire for a stale fat bomb of a blueberry muffin, so much so that I almost gave in.
-But instead, I promised him that I'd make something even better when we go home.
+One night a few years back, while my daughter was dancing, my son became obsessed with his desire for a stale fat bomb of a blueberry muffin from the canteen.
+So, instead of giving in, I promised him that I'd make something even better when we go home.

-Although I wasn't particularly keen on baking when we got home at 9:00 pm on a Thursday night after dancing, a promise is a promise.
+Although I wasn't particularly keen on baking when we got home at 9:00 pm on a Thursday night, a promise is a promise.
 And since he wanted a blueberry muffin so badly and he also loved cornbread muffins, I decided that blueberry cornbread would be perfect!

-When I went to make my beloved blueberry cornbread and I calculated that there were 9 weight watchers smart points per piece, I literally started to weep 🙁 I really wanted it but wasn’t willing to part with 9 smart points in order to have it.
+When I went to make my beloved blueberry cornbread and I calculated that there were 9 weight watchers points per piece, I literally started to weep 🙁 I really wanted it but wasn’t willing to part with 9 WW points in order to have it.

 Hello Weight Watchers Cornbread!

-I have cut this Blueberry cornbread nearly in half and brought this Healthy & Light Blueberry Cornbread down to 5 points, which I consider to be a pretty big success.
+I have cut the WW points in this Healthy Blueberry bread nearly in half and brought this Healthy & Light Blueberry Cornbread down to 5 Weight Watchers points, which I consider to be a pretty big success!

 Better than the original Cornbread!